wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 ## Configuring client authentication

 Client authentication is used to identify the application or the client that is making the request.
-The web applications provided out-of-the-box use a set of default credentials to authenticate with WSO2 Identity Server REST APIs that are marked as **secure** under the 'ResourceAccessControl' tag of the the`<IS_HOME>/repository/conf/identity/identity.xml` file.
+The web applications provided out-of-the-box use a set of default credentials to authenticate with WSO2 Identity Server REST APIs that are marked as **secure** under the `ResourceAccessControl` tag of the the `<IS_HOME>/repository/conf/identity/identity.xml` file.
 Follow the steps below to change the default credentials.

 1. Before applying the configurations, make sure that you get the latest WUM updates for this release.
 See [WSO2